StarpTech/k8s-gitops/README.md

 In search of something simpler I found the `k14s` tools.
 They are designed to be single-purpose and composable.
 They provide the required functionality to template, build, deploy without coupling to full-blown community solutions.
 Tools like Helm, Kustomize can be easily connected.
 The result is a predictable pipeline of client tools.
 The demo in this repository solves:

 - [X] The entire release can be described declaratively and stored in git.
-- [X] You can create branches to derive your config and deploy them in your CI.
 - [X] You don't need to run additional software on your cluster.
 - [X] You can easily reproduce the state on your local machine.
 - [X] The CI/CD lifecycle is sequential. ([Push](https://www.weave.works/blog/why-is-a-pull-vs-a-push-pipeline-important) based pipeline)